ampproject/amphtml/extensions/amp-video/amp-video.md

 ##### muted (deprecated)

 The `muted` attribute is deprecated and no longer has any effect.
 The `autoplay` attribute automatically controls the mute behavior.

+##### rotate-to-fullscreen

+If the video is visible, the video displays fullscreen after the user rotates their device into landscape mode.
+For more details, see the [Video in AMP spec](https://github.com/ampproject/amphtml/blob/master/spec/amp-video-interface.md#rotate-to-fullscreen).

 ##### common attributes